neeleshio/restapi-crud/README.md

 ## Become a Contributor :

-1. Clone the repo and create a new branch: $ git checkout https://github.com/neeleshio/RestAPI-CRUD-Friendly.git -b name_for_new_branch.
+1. Clone the repo and create a new branch: $ git checkout https://github.com/neeleshio/RestAPI-CRUD.git

 2. Make changes and test.